Saturday, July 28, 2:30-3:45 pm, room 203 Researching US/Canadian Finnish Log Construction and the Anomaly I Discovered in New Finland, Canada

 She is the recipient of several awards, including the James B. Castles award in 1998 and the Washington Governor’s Heritage Award in 2000.
 Irene lives in Skamokawa, WA, with her husband, Kent.

-Bryan Penttila is a Naselle High School graduate and graduate of Eastern Washington University in 2001 where he earned a B.A. in History.
-Bryan lives in Naselle and works in the woods in Oregon.
-His first love is the outdoors: working in the woods, photographing wildlife, and fishing.
+Bryan Penttila is a life-long resident of Naselle, where his family has resided since the 1880s.
+His working career has been spent in the logging industry and he is currently employed by Weyerhaeuser as a forest engineering specialist.
 He has had his works published in several historical quarterlies and written Columbia River: The Astoria Odyssey, contributed to When Logging Was Logging published by the Appelo Archives Center, and collaborated with Peter Brix to write The Brix Logging Story, In the Woods of Washington and Oregon.